Yunagiri/File_Synchronizer/README.md

 pareil avec B

 Pour conflits : fichier le plus ancien on le renomme avec conflit et on garde me fichier le plus récent

+TODO: After the DB has been updated with all the new files, A and B will have all the new files that hasn't been synchronized.
+The new files will have to be put into DB and deleted from A and B (optional)